google/WebFundamentals/src/content/en/updates/2017/12/disabling-hardware-noise-suppression.md

 In Chrome 64 we're trying a new behavior for getUserMedia audio streams that have the `echoCancellation` constraint enabled.
 What's new is that such streams will temporarily disable hardware noise suppression for the duration of the stream.
 We anticipate this will make the echo canceller perform better.
-As this is functionality is experimental, it needs to be explicitly turned on; [see below](#heading-experiment).
+As this functionality is experimental, it needs to be explicitly turned on; [see below](#heading-experiment).

 At this point, this behavior is only supported for certain input devices and